Samartha Vashishtha: Works

+In 2025, Samartha co-edited with Shailendra Shail a poetry anthology in Hindi titled Teen Peedhiyan Saathh Kavitayein (तीन पीढ़ियाँ, साठ कविताएं | English translation): Three Generations, Sixty Poems), bringing together poems from four established poets – Late Khushi Ram Vashishtha (खुशी राम वाशिष्ठ, Haryana's first State Poet), Shailendra Shail (शैलेन्द्र शैल), Late Jitendra Vashishtha (जितेन्द्र वाशिष्ठ), and himself – belonging to three generations of the same family.

 Translation

 Samartha is a co-translator (along with Shailendra Shail) of Soumitra Mohan's long Hindi poem, Luqman Ali (लुक़मान अली) into English.
 The translation was published in Chandrabhaga 14/2007 and then in Asymptote.
 Luqman Ali is widely considered a landmark poem in Hindi literature, and Samartha's co-translation of it made it accessible to a new generation of readers.
 In the foreword to his volume of collected poems, आधा दिखता वह आदमी, Soumitra Mohan acknowledges the role of this translation in introducing Luqman Ali to an international readership.

 Samartha has also translated the poetry of Langston Hughes into Hindi, and the works of Paash, Vyomesh Shukla and Asad Zaidi into English.
 He continues to work across three languages — English, Hindi and Punjabi — consistently striving to build bridges between their literatures.

 Personal life

 Samartha was born in 1983 into a literary family.
 His grandfather, Prof. Khushi Ram Vashishtha (1916-2004), was a poet of repute in the Indian state of Haryana.
 In 1968, Prof. Vashishtha was bestowed with the honorary title of Rajya Kavi (State Poet of Haryana); the first of the only two poets to ever earn this honor.
 Samartha's father, Dr Jitendra Vashishtha (1953-2018), a renowned poet himself, published three volumes of poems in his lifetime, and left behind several unpublished manuscripts in the wake of his untimely death.
 Shailendra Shail, noted Hindi poet and memoirist, is Samartha's paternal uncle.

 For over a decade, Samartha worked with Adobe Systems, where he led the user-assistance content activities for Photoshop, earning the informal title of "Chief Content Wrangler" on the credits splash screen for the 19.x releases.
-After subsequent stints with Expedia Group and Atlassian, he is currently working at Facebook / Meta as a Sr. Content Design Manager in London.
+After subsequent stints with Expedia Group, Atlassian, and Facebook/Meta, he is currently working at Salesforce as their Director of Content Design in APAC.
+He lives in Bengaluru.

-He is married and has a daughter.
+Samartha is married and has a daughter.